Blog Post

 April 3, 2023

-Against the backdrop of the growing frequency and severity of cyber attacks against enterprises, proposed new regulations from The Securities and Exchange Commission (SEC) are set to require publicly traded companies in the U.S. to analyze how cyber risk could affect financial statements.
+Against the backdrop of the growing frequency and severity of cyber attacks against enterprises, proposed new regulations from the Securities and Exchange Commission (SEC) are set to require publicly traded companies in the U.S. to analyze how cyber risk could affect financial statements.

 Financial Losses From Cyber Attacks Are Growing